ROOT-Sim/ci-actions/README.md

             })
 ```

+Also, an env `acceptable` variable with the value 0 or 1 is set, to determine whether the test has passed or not.

 If you want to perform a REUSE check (which fails the CI if the check does not pass), you can use the following: